The Clear Edge

 Solid.
 But she had the capacity for 30–40% growth if systems were integrated and compounding.

-The operating system isn’t a new system to add.
+The Founder’s OS isn’t another system you bolt on.
 It’s the integration layer that connects everything you’ve already built into one self-optimizing machine.

 The OS has five interconnected layers:

-Your five-number dashboard (Article 16) identifies constraints automatically.
+Your five-number dashboard (The Five Numbers) identifies constraints automatically.
 Metrics trigger protocols, not founder intuition.

-Your compound improvement system (Article 17) applies 3% monthly gains to constraints identified by the Signal Layer.
+Your compound improvement system (The 3% Lever) applies 3% monthly gains to constraints identified by the Signal Layer.

-Your delegation and exit-ready systems (Articles 10, 11, 12, 20) determine which optimizations the founder does vs. team executes.
+Your delegation and exit-ready systems (The Delegation Map, The Quality Transfer, The 30-Hours Week, The Exit Ready Business) determine which optimizations the founder does vs. the team executes.

-Your time fence and role redesign (Articles 15, 21) protect hours needed for high-value work while eliminating low-value activities.
+Your time fence and role redesign (The Time Fence, The Designer Shift) protect hours needed for high-value work while eliminating low-value activities.

-Your mode-switching and fuel systems (Articles 13-14) ensure optimization happens without burnout.
+Your mode-switching and fuel systems (The Founder Fuel System, $100K Without Burnout) ensure optimization happens without burnout.

 Integration structure: